stanleybak/vnncomp2021_results/README.md

 # vnncomp2021_results

 results for vnncomp 2021.
 The csv files for all tools are in results_csv.
-The scores are computed using process_results.py, with stdout redirected to output_voting.txt or output_odd_one_out.txt
+The scores are computed using process_results.py, with stdout redirected to the output_*.txt files.

 Summary scores are near the end of the file.
 You can check a specific benchmark by looking in the file.
 For example, to see network 4-2 property 2 of acasxu, I can look for the file for the following part: